The Appearance of the Devil According to the Lipa Marian Visionary

 “I was in our cell praying when I heard three knocks.
 I did not see anyone come in.
 After a little while, I heard a man’s voice, very rough and guttural in nature as though coming from a deep, hollow container….
 Then I heard the voice again telling me that he will leave signs of his presence in our cell.
 With shaking knees and trembling hands, I somehow managed to grope for our little lamp, and sure enough there were two black footprints and their shape was so different from that of a human being.”

 “I will try my best to describe him to you.
 He was around 5 feet tall.
 He was surrounded by fire, which was only about an inch wide.
 His eyes were bloodshot.
 Those glaring eyes could not look at me, but looked to the left side of our cell.
 His face seemed oblong in shape and his voice was the same as before.
-His foul odour convinced me that he was something totally evil.2
+His foul odour convinced me that he was something totally evil.2”

-Yet, the apparitions did take place despite the devil’s efforts to trick Teresita into leaving the convent; and would subsequently be remembered for the shower of petals within the grounds of the Carmelite monastery.
+Yet, the apparitions did take place despite the devil’s efforts to trick Teresita into leaving the convent; an would subsequently be remembered for the shower of petals within the grounds of the Carmelite monastery.

 These would occur spontaneously after the Most Reverend Alfredo Obviar, the Auxiliary Bishop of Lipa, had asked Teresita for proof that what she was experiencing was of a heavenly source.